bareos/bareos/contrib/misc/bsmc/README.md

 archivefilelist=/tmp/bsmc.archive
 ```

-Sample configuration for an archive job to be in included in your bareos-dir.conf is here:
+Sample configuration for an archive job to be in included in your bareos-dir.conf is at etc/bareos/bareos-dir.d/archivejob.conf
-etc/bareos/bareos-dir.d/archivejob.conf